top of page

 The noun 'quagmire' has its origins in the Scots word 'quakmyre,' which combines 'quak,' meaning 'quake' or 'shake,' with 'myre,' meaning 'marsh' or 'bog.'
 It entered the English language in the 16th century.
 'Quagmire' is used metaphorically to describe a difficult or uncertain situation, often one that is complex and hard to resolve.
 The etymology of 'quagmire' effectively conveys the idea of a treacherous and unstable situation, much like a marsh or bog that can be hazardous to navigate.
 Whether used to describe a political quagmire, a moral quagmire, or a financial quagmire, this term underscores the concept of a challenging and entangling predicament that is difficult to extricate oneself from.

-Quiz: Find the meaning of the noun quagmire:
+Find the correct meaning of the noun quagmire:

 Try Again!